loading21th/javaTest/writeup/writeup.md

 #### - `public SortedList(SortedList s)`<br/>
-The deep copy constructor for the `SortedList` class which takes the SortedList object `s` as an input and creates a deep copy of the SortedList.<br/>
+The deep copy constructor for the `SortedList` class which takes the SortedList object `s` as an input and creates a deep copy of the SortedList.
+If the parameters passed are invalid (null object), then initialize your class variables `maxSize` to 0 and the integer array to null.<br/>

 #### - `public void add(int element)`<br/>
 A method to add an int `element` to the SortedList.
 If SortedList is already full or SortedList is null, print the contents